Self-adjointness for the MIT bag model on an unbounded cone: Introduction

-We prove that the Dirac operator $\sfD_\omg$ is unitarily equivalent to an infinite orthogonal sum of Dirac operators on the half-line with off-diagonal Coloumb-type potentials, the coefficients at which are given by the eigenvalues of an effective essentially self-adjoint spin-orbit operator $\sfK_\omg$ on the spherical cap $\cC_\omg\cap\dS^2$, where $\dS^2\subset\dR^3$ is the two-dimensional unit sphere centred at the origin.
+We prove that the Dirac operator $\sfD_\omg$ is unitarily equivalent to an infinite orthogonal sum of Dirac operators on the half-line with off-diagonal Coulomb-type potentials, whose coefficients are given by the eigenvalues of an effective essentially self-adjoint spin-orbit operator $\sfK_\omg$ on the spherical cap $\cC_\omg\cap\dS^2$, where $\dS^2\subset\dR^3$ is the two-dimensional unit sphere centred at the origin.
 We characterise the eigenvalues of $\sfK_\omg$ in terms of solutions of transcendental equations and show that for convex cones $\omega < \pi/2$ all the eigenvalues of $\sfK_\omg$ escape the critical interval $[-\frac12,\frac12]$.
 This construction implies that $\sfD_\omg$ is essentially self-adjoint in this case.
 Moreover, we show that for $\omg < \pi/2$ the domain of the self-adjoint closure $\ov{\sfD_\omg}$ of $\sfD_\omg$ consists of four-component $H^1$-functions satisfying the MIT bag boundary conditions in the sense of traces.
-We complement our analysis by numerical results describing the eigenvalue distribution of $\sfK_\omg$ for $\pi/2 < \omega < \pi$, supporting the claim that $\sfD_\omg$ is essentially self-adjoint for any $\omega \in (0,\pi)$.
-Finally, we study for $\omg < \pi/2$ the stability of the self-adjointness $\ov{\sfD_\omg}$ under perturbations by Hermitian matrix-valued potentials that can have Coloumbic singularity at the origin.
+We complement our analysis by numerical results describing the eigenvalue distribution of $\sfK_\omg$ for $\pi/2 < \omega < \pi$, supporting the claim that $\sfD_\omg$ is essentially self-adjoint for any $\omega \in (0,\pi)$: we remark that the numerical approach is only used to find the roots of explicit transcendental equations associated to the problem.
+Finally, we study for $\omg < \pi/2$ the stability of the self-adjointness $\ov{\sfD_\omg}$ under perturbations by Hermitian matrix-valued potentials that can have Coulombic singularity at the origin.